rapido-linux/rapido/readme.txt

 on all major Linux distributions.
 - Dracut
 - qemu / KVM
-- brctl (bridge-utils) and tunctl, used for VM network provisioning
+- tunctl for VM network provisioning

 Once all dependencies have been installed, Rapiod can be configured via rapido.conf.
 At a minimum, the VM network configuration and Linux kernel